heisemmaco-dev/news-homepage-main/README.md

 ### What I learned

 In this project, I have enhanced my understanding of structuring web pages using CSS Grid.
-I thoroughly enjoyed tackling this challenge as it presented a slightly higher level of difficulty compared to my previous endeavors.
+I thoroughly enjoyed tackling this challenge as it presented a slightly higher level of difficulty compared to my previous endeavors and also notice that i wrote less line of javascript in this project on the order once i do, qudos to me.

 ```html
 <aside>